15

 – Googlebot

-Apr 18, 2013 at 7:33
+Commented Apr 18, 2013 at 7:33

 • 2

 "He/she could have previous connections (e.g. collaboration, contribution, etc) with only a few of them." - are you sure you aren't underestimating the amount of networking going on in academia, as well as the frequency of collaboration?
 Even during the few years of getting a doctoral degree, I collaborated with people from five different universities.
 I would not at all rule out the possibility that nobel laureates indeed have some connections with 30 or more institutes from different universities.
-Jun 6, 2016 at 20:26
+Commented Jun 6, 2016 at 20:26

 Some universities allow faculty to nominate those chosen for honorary degrees.
 From what I understand, some even allow certain members of the graduating class and/or student council to nominate & vote.
 At other institutions, the senate, department heads, deans, president or chancellor may pick the candidates.
 Some institutions may have a nomination body and a voting body.
 I would think that it depends upon the size of the institution.